Healthy Diet in a SNAP?

 With these basic food groups and the federal calorie guidelines (MyPlate Daily Checklist), families can calculate the ideal healthy diet for their family—down to the exact ounce of grains or cup of vegetables.
 Unfortunately, buying the necessary food to meet these guidelines can be costly.

-Is a Healthy Diet Possible on SNAP?
+Is a Healthy Diet Possible with SNAP Benefits?

 Researchers from North Carolina State University (NCSU) and the Union of Concerned Scientists conducted a study SNAP and the federal dietary guidelines.
 They found that a family of four needs $1,109 to $1,249 a month to follow the basic federal food group and calorie guidelines.
 This is far beyond what low-income families can afford, even with SNAP.